Your Child and ADHD

 Identifying ADHD in girls

-Girls with ADHD that goes undiagnosed often develop depression, anxiety, and/or eating disorders that may follow them into adulthood.
-It’s important not to overlook less obvious symptoms in girls and to get them the help they need.
+Girls and women with ADHD often go undiagnosed or are diagnosed later in adulthood.
+It’s important not to overlook the less-obvious ADHD symptoms in girls and to get them the help they need.

 Talk to your doctor if you think your daughter might be exhibiting symptoms of ADHD.